 The Office of Information Security is currently comprised of the Chief Information Security Officer (CISO), who reports to the Chief Information Officer (CIO) and two full-time Information Security Analysts who reports to the CISO.
 The Information Security team also works closely with other campus units both within and external to IT.

-The Division of Information Technology has acquired, implemented and operates a number of key components which play an information role in information security and reflect a defense-in-depth strategy in the protection of University networks, system and applications.
+The Division of Information Technology has acquired, implemented and operates a number of key components which play an information role in information security architecture and reflect a defense-in-depth strategy in the protection of University networks, system and applications.
 A number of these items are highlighted below:

 - Network perimeter security – the Marshall University Network (MUNet) is secured at the perimeter using high-availability network firewall.
 The next-generation firewall technology provides user-, application- and content-based inspection, network intrusion detection and malicious content filtering, and network address translation (NAT) to limit unsolicited inbound connections.

-- Secure Remote Access – remote access is provided through the use of a virtual private network (VPN) and remote desktop terminal service access using two-factor authentication (2FA).
+- Secure Remote Access – remote access is provided using virtual private network (VPN) and remote desktop terminal service access using two-factor authentication (2FA).

-- E-mail and Endpoint Security Services – the campus utilizes additional layers of anti-spam and anti-malware software which are used to eliminate malicious and disruptive content arriving via e-mail or other file transfer methods.
+- E-mail and Endpoint Security Services – the campus utilizes additional layers of anti-spam and anti-malware software which eliminate malicious and disruptive content arriving via e-mail or other file transfer methods.

-- Segmented, Switched Network – the campus local area network is segmented into a number of virtual sub-networks (VLANs) based on building and campus locations.
+- Segmented, Switched Network – the campus local area network is segmented into several of virtual sub-networks (VLANs) based on building and campus locations.
 The also allows for separation of certain types of network activity (e.g. datacenter, business units, academic computer labs, VOIP, PCI-compliance, Residence Halls and wireless WiFi networks.